 Suddenly Chakotay's hand moved from her cheek to cover her mouth.
 He pressed down gently.
 "I think I can take it from here.
 You have to stop giving orders, Kathryn."
 There was a hint of mischief in his voice.
 His hand moved from her mouth and dropped to join the other one at her hips.
 He leaned back and quickly ripped her panties away.

-Kathryn gasped at the action, her mouth open.
+Kathryn gasped at the action, his mouth open.
 Before she knew what was happening, Chakotay pushed her panties into her mouth.
 His eyes locked with hers, seeking her permission again but he saw only her arousal.
 They both knew she could easily expel the makeshift gag from her mouth anytime she wanted.
 Kathryn breathed deeply through her nose as her passion rose higher and higher.
 Her hunger was written in her eyes and Chakotay read it easily.

 He grinned again and pushed her back against the tree.
 There was just enough force in the movement to play the game but not to hurt.
 One of his legs went between hers, pushing them apart.
 He rubbed it against her mound, tearing a deep throated moan from her.